We design our services to harness the power of imagination and apply it to the business of change.

 It’s natural for humans to solve problems, and CPS’s simple structure leaves space to layer in different tools and techniques to create a custom experience designed to meet each client’s needs.
 Click here for a better understanding of how the basic CPS process works.

-Like facilitation, ethnographic research starts with asking questions.
-We begin with discovery, where we learn more about the client’s goals and what they seek to learn.
-We approach research design collaboratively with the client employing multiple quantitative and qualitative methods.
+Like facilitation, ethnographic research, similar to facilitation, starts with asking questions.
+We We begin with discovery, where we learn more about the client’s goals and what they seek to understand.
+We collaboratively design the study with the client employing multiple quantitative and qualitative methods, including developing customized assessments.
 We then plan and implement data collection, analysis, interpretation, and reporting.
 A Catalyst Muse study results in key insights, findings, and recommendations that richly inform decision making.

 Our team has worked together for almost a decade, beginning at the Centers for Research on Creativity, founded by the late Dr. James Catterall, where our clients included the Alameda County Office of Education, Collaborations: Teachers and Artists, Educational Theatre Association, Inner-City Arts, Louisiana A+ Schools, P.S.
 ARTS, Royal Blind School of Scotland, The Wooden Floor, The Walt Disney Company, and Tree People.